zjppdozen/Yuexuan_page2/content/_index.md

           location: University of Wisconsin-Madison
           date_start: '2022-01-01'
           date_end: '2022-06-30'
-          description: Dissertation work.
-This work uses WRAP data to explore how the mid-to-late life modifiable behaviors individually and synergetically modify the genetic propensity of AD on the late-life cognitive decline during AD’s preclinical stage.
-The findings from this study have been replicated in the Health and Retirement Study.
+          description: The present study utilizes WRAP data to investigate the individual and synergistic effects of mid-to-late life modifiable behaviors on modifying the genetic predisposition for Alzheimer's disease (AD) in relation to cognitive decline during the preclinical stage.
+Furthermore, the findings from this study have been successfully replicated in the Health and Retirement Study, strengthening the robustness and generalizability of the results.
         - title: Apolipoprotein E moderates the association between Non-APOE Polygenic Risk Score for Alzheimer’s Disease and Aging on Preclinical Cognitive Function
           company: With Corinne Engelman
           company_url: ''